ABOUT THIS POLICY

 - we are entering into and carrying out our obligations under a contract with you

 - we need to use your personal data for our own legitimate purposes (such as the administration and management of our business and the improvement of our services) and our doing so will not interfere with your privacy rights

 In exceptional circumstances we may wish to use your personal data for a different purpose which does require your consent.
 In these circumstances we will contact you to explain how we wish to use your data and to ask for your consent.
 You are not required to give consent just because we ask for it.
 If you do give consent you can change your mind and withdraw it at a later date.

-Please refer to the section on how we use your data for marketing to read about marketing consents.
+Please refer to the section on how we use your personal data for marketing to read about marketing consents.

 PERSONAL DATA YOU ARE LEGALLY OBLIGED TO PROVIDE

 You are not under a legal obligation to provide us with any of your personal data but please note that if you elect not to provide us with your personal data we may be unable to provide our goods or services to you.

 YOUR RIGHTS TO KNOW WHAT PERSONAL DATA WE HOLD AND TO CONTROL HOW WE USE IT

 You have a legal right to know what personal data we hold about you – this is called the right of subject access.
 You can exercise this right by sending us a written request at any time.
 Please mark your letter “Subject Access Request” and send it to us by email to [email protected]